philip-chen6/LOL-analysis/README.md

 ### NMAR Analysis

 We believe that **`golddiffat15`, `xpdiffat15`, and `csdiffat15`** are likely **NMAR** because they're missing when games end before 15 minutes.
 The missingness depends on game duration, which is not directly observed.

+Additional data like match duration or surrender flags would help explain the missingness, potentially making it MAR instead.

 ### Missingness Dependency